Old Las Vegas Strip: Some History of Fremont Street in Downtown

-Unlike the longer, more glamourous Strip to the South, Fremont Street is walkable, and shaded to boot, with the aforementioned four-block long canopy providing shade in the day, and a dazzling light and sound show at night.
+Unlike the longer, more glamorous Strip to the South, Fremont Street is walk-able, and shaded to boot, with the aforementioned four-block long canopy providing shade in the day, and a dazzling light and sound show at night.

 A Very Short History of the Old Las Vegas Strip